Updated March 2025

 The version 2 of this lens is said to have improved peripheral sharpness, so I imagine its performance is near perfect.
 But I was never disappointed by my version 1.

-Focus shift: There is a small amount of focus shift at f/2.8-f/4 but not enough to impact sharpness.
+There is a small amount of focus shift at f/2.8-f/4 but not enough to noticeably impact sharpness.

 Summary and recommendations

 Based on this glowing review, it would be reasonable to assume that I highly recommend the 28 Summicron.
-However, the problem for the Summicron is the new Voigtlander 28/2 Vintage Ultron ASPH (review).
-This is a phenomenal lens that is just as perfect as the 28 Summicron V2 but costs a mere $899.
+However, the problem for the Summicron is the new Voigtlander 28/2 Ultron (review).
+This is a phenomenal lens that is just as perfect as the 28 Summicron but costs a mere $899.
 It can also focus to 0.5m and is even a little bit smaller than the 28 Summicron.
-As excellent as the Summicron is, this new lens from Voigtlander has effectively made the Summicron, along with basically every other 28mm lens, obsolete.
+With this lens on the market, it’s tough to find any circumstances in which buying the Summicron makes sense.
+Perhaps the Version 3 of the Summicron could be a logical choice if a built-in hood and 0.4m focusing are priorities, and cost is not.

 Good